 Married... with Children was an extreme case.
 The famous Rakolta Boycott led by Terry Rakolta backfired completely.
-A few sponsors did withdraw support for the show, but the stocks for its biggest one, Bounty, skyrocketed, and its ratings went through the roof.
+A few sponsors did withdraw support for the show, but the stocks for its biggest one, Bounty, skyrocketed, and the show's ratings dramatically increased.
 The boycott ultimately had the opposite effect than intended, when curiosity about the boycott and the show itself created a ratings boost for the series, potentially being the cause of it lasting for several more years.
 The show itself made reference to it in one episode featuring a television show made about the Bundys' lives, which got immediately cancelled because "Some woman in Michigan didn't like it".

 Kitchen Nightmares had the infamous "Amy's Baking Company" episode, in which viewers watched in shock as they saw the store's owners, Amy and Samy, berate customers, employees and even Gordon Ramsay himself, their egos clouding even the basic of criticism and interpreted it as attacks.
 When the episode was over, many of the viewers approached their Facebook page to express their displeasure, only to have the two blow up at them.
 Many people came to friend it on the basis of watching their breakdown.